 Sitting down or standing still while shooting a wave of robots with your controller will never get you the same fitness results as doing 1,000 jabs and 100 squats in under 15 minutes.

-Check both of those guides to get specific, in-depth tips on the right apps.
+Fortunately, I’ve already created a complete workout plan that you can use, and a separate guide to choosing the right type of exercise.
+Check both of those guides to get specific, in-depth tips on the right games.

 #2: Know Your Limits